-If a partnership, including any entity treated as a partnership for United States federal income tax purposes, is a holder of an exchange note, the United States federal income tax treatment of a partner in such a partnership will generally depend on the status of the partner and the activities of the partnership.
-Partners in such a partnership should consult their tax advisors as to the particular United States federal income tax consequences applicable to them of acquiring, holding or disposing of the exchange notes.
+If a partnership, including any entity treated as a partnership for United States federal income tax purposes, is a holder of an exchange note, the United States federal income and withholding tax treatment of a partner in such a partnership will generally depend on the status of the partner and the activities of the partnership.
+If you are a partner in a partnership that will hold exchange notes, you should consult your tax advisor as to the particular United States federal income tax consequences to you of the exchange notes.